CharlesWB/Amiacs-Arcade-Cabinet/docs/_posts/2016-07-24-and-so-it-begins.md

 Then Coding Horror wrote his post about [Raspberry Pi revolutionizing emulation](https://blog.codinghorror.com/the-raspberry-pi-has-revolutionized-emulation/).
 Suddenly the desire to relive all those 80's arcade games came back.
 And to have an actual 80's style arcade cabinet.
-Buttons, joystick, trackball, flashing lights the whole works.
+Buttons, joystick, trackball, flashing lights, the whole works.

 And so it begins...